Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Conclusion

 \section{Conclusion}

 In general, the \textit{Learning Together} format is designed to create a place to discuss inequities in science and diverse worldviews.
+While this format has been run in a research institute, the underlying structure (a circle, a prompt, turn-based reflection) has been applied across a range of educational and community contexts,\textsuperscript{3} and may be adaptable to other STEM settings (a graduate student association, a lab group meeting, a teaching community of practice, etc.), though facilitators should attend carefully to power dynamics when participants occupy different institutional roles.
 This initiative is an example of institutional progress that can be made with minimal funding and resources.